 - Half sheet pan: The half sheet pan may be the most regularly used item in my cooking arsenal.
 I use it to roast almost everything.
 It’s the perfect size to spread out your food so that everything browns and caramelizes rather than steaming.
 And, it’s great for baking cookies.
 Go for a sturdy, warp-resistant baking sheet, not the cheap aluminum ones.
 The thicker ones heat more consistently, and you won’t burn the underside of your cookies.

 - Thermapen meat thermometer: I also swear by my ThermoWorks Thermapen.
 Yes, it’s expensive, but it is super accurate and comes to temperature in just a couple of seconds.
 Perfect when you want to get a quick read on a food without leaving the oven door open too long and letting all the heat escape.

-If you’re looking for other healthy and delicious family-friendly meals, be sure to check out my Grain Bowl with Steak, Brown Rice, and Peanut Sauce, my Greek Chicken Kabobs with Yogurt Sauce, my Parmesan Pearl Barley Grain Bowl, and my Shrimp Pasta with Tomatoes, Feta, and Olives.
+If you're looking for other healthy and delicious family-friendly meals, be sure to check out my Sheet Pan Roasted Chicken and Potatoes, my Grain Bowl with Steak, Brown Rice, and Peanut Sauce, my Greek Chicken Kabobs with Yogurt Sauce, my Parmesan Pearl Barley Grain Bowl, and my Shrimp Pasta with Tomatoes, Feta, and Olives.

 - 1 egg

 - 1 T. chopped parsley

 - ⅓ c. grated parmesan cheese